Updated: Sep 3, 2022

-A guide to having sex for the first time for the female body.
+A guide to breaking your virginity and having sex for the first time with pleasure

 Having sex for the first time can be a scary thing.
 There are so many things to think about; 'How will it feel?', 'Will I get pregnant?', 'Will it be weird between us after?', 'Will it hurt and will I bleed?'.

 I think almost every girl has heard from someone that sex hurts and it makes girls bleed, but what if I told you that didn't have to be the case?
 What if I told you that first-time sex could be enjoyable, just a little uncomfortable and awkward?

 Sex doesn't need to hurt.
 Apart from people suffering from medical conditions, no one needs to experience pain during sex.
 We've just normalised and accepted pain as part of the experience so we've not done much to teach people how to avoid pain and increase pleasure.